coatyio/coaty-js/docs/man/communication-events.md

 }
 ```

-An Update event signals accomplishment by responding with a Complete event with
+A Complete event signals accomplishment with the entire (usually changed) object
-the entire (usually changed) object in the data.
-This approach avoids complex
+as event data.
+This approach avoids complex merging operations of incremental
-merging operations of incremental change deltas in the agents.
-Since objects are
+change deltas in the agents.
+Since objects are treated as immutable entities on
-treated as immutable entities on the agent this approach is in line.
+the agent this approach is in line.

-The data for the Complete response event looks like the following:
+The JSON data for the Complete response event looks like the following:

 ```js
 {